pgwalk/pg2sqs/docs/config.md

   - Interval of printing application statistics.
 See [Time units](#time-units).

 ### Retry policy, `retryPolicy`
   Retry policy for the failed messages.
+Default is no-retry.
   - #### `maxRetries`, `PG2SQS_RETRYPOLICY_MAXRETRIES`
     - Maximum number of retry attempts for failed operations.
     - Should be >= 1.